CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY. GOALS.April 2021

-by Bruce Camber IN PROCESS: a composite of many articles since 2011
+by Bruce Camber Initiated on December 18, 2019 IN PROCESS: a working composite of articles since 2011

 Our Very-Simple, Mathematically-Integrated, Base-2 Model of the Universe.
-Also known as a Quiet Expansion (as opposed to the Big Bang), it all begins at the Planck scale and doubles through sphere stacking.
-Then it doubles again and again.
-In 202 doublings, you will have started at the first moment of time and come up to the current time (right now, today).
+Also known as a Quiet Expansion (as opposed to the Big Bang), it all begins at the Planck scale and doubles through sphere stacking of all the infinitesimal spheres that follow a primeval sphere defined within Notation 1.
+This model organizes all the sphere stackings as doubles.
+Cubic-close packing of equal spheres engages.
+In just 202 doublings, you will have started at the first moment of time and come up to the current time (right now, today).
 You will have included everything, everywhere, for all time.
 And, by definition, this universe has continuity and symmetry, therefore it is homogeneous and isotropic.
-This model’s only challenge is to account for quantum fluctuations and that is not difficult to do with very simple geometries.
+This model accounts for quantum fluctuations through very simple geometries, particularly the five-tetrahedral complex.

 Yet, history is history.
 Homogeneity and isotropy began within Newton’s cosmological principle; he was observing the large scale universe.
 And, within his introduction of absolute space and time (ostensibly a new definition of infinity), a sense of the scientific began to emerge.

-Within our model the universe is fundamentally defined by continuity and symmetry.
+Within our model, the universe is fundamentally defined by continuity, symmetry and harmony.
 Here is the very nature of infinity, the finite-infinite relation, and the deepest roots of homogeneity and isotropy.

 Yet, within our current scholarship regarding quantum fluctuations, there is a lack of homogeneity and isotropy.
 We know that our sciences are incomplete; and as a thinking people, we’re not quite on track yet.